dcknuth/air_quality_exp/README.md

 * This is really nice data to use as a first try.
 Kudos to the teams putting this together

 Ten Years in Bakersfield
-About half of all the days in a year are “not good” and dozens of days each year that are some degree of “bad” (more WordPress readable ones coming)
+About half of all the days in a year are "not good" and dozens of days each year that are some degree of "bad"

 ![Ten years of air quality in Bakersfield, CA](aq01.png)